Bamberg walking tour | UNESCO highlights (and its scrumptious smoked beer)

 Sipping a chilled bottle of smoked beer from Bamberg is a big distraction when trying to write an article.
 It’s so good it deserves my full attention yet I need to share its deliciousness with you.
 Much like drinking smoky bacon, it makes the perfect accompaniment to traditional German sausage, sauerkraut and mashed potato.
-Sadly it’s the last bottle I brought home with me from Bamberg.
+Sadly it’s the last bottle I brought home with me from Bamberg, Germany, a picturesque historic town with over 2,000 buildings deemed UNESCO World Heritage worthy.
+Join me on a Bamberg walking tour taking in all the UNESCO highlights (and a glass or two of smoked beer!).

 I stepped off the coach on a sunny morning in July and immediately fell for Bamberg.
-It would be worth visiting this pretty Franconian town for the beer alone but there are plenty other reasons, in particular a staggering 2,000 or so buildings deemed worthy of UNESCO World Heritage status.
-Despite it being the height of summer while busy, it’s not over crowded.
+It would be worth visiting this pretty Franconian town for the beer alone but there are plenty of other reasons, in particular, the numerous beautiful buildings with UNESCO World Heritage status.
+Despite it being the height of summer while busy, it’s not overcrowded.

 Photography Tip: A good photographic viewpoint of the town hall is from the bridge immediately south, Geuersworthsteg.